 Gary W. Moorman, Professor of Plant Pathology

-While root rot can be caused by several different species of the fungus-like organism Pythium, the three most commonly encountered species are Pythium irregulare, Pythium aphanidermatum, and Pythium ultimum .
-P. ultimum and P. irregulare are often found in field soil, sand, pond and stream water and their sediments, and dead roots of previous crops.
-P irregulare has been isolated from almost every type of greenhouse crop grown but P. aphanidermatum seems to be associated primarily with poinsettia and very few other crops.
-Pythium can be in commercially available soilless potting mixes.
+While root rot can be caused by several different species of the fungus-like organism Pythium, the most commonly encountered species in the northeastern U. S. are Pythium irregulare, Pythium aphanidermatum, Pythium cryptoirregulare and Pythium ultimum.
+Some species of Pythium are found in field soil, sand, pond and stream water and their sediments, and dead roots of previous crops.
+P. irregulare and P. cryptoirregulare have been isolated from almost every type of greenhouse crop grown but P. aphanidermatum seems to be associated primarily with poinsettia and very few other crops.
+Pythium is very rarely found in commercially available soilless potting mixes.
 It is easily introduced into pasteurized soil or soilless mixes by using dirty tools, dirty pots or flats, walking on or allowing pets to walk on the mixes and by dumping the mixes on benches or potting shed floors that have not been thoroughly cleaned.
-Fungus gnat and shorefly activity may also be involved in moving Pythium from place to place in greenhouses.
+Fungus gnat larvae and shorefly adult activity may also be involved in moving Pythium from place to place in greenhouses.
 When introduced into a soil mix that has been heat-treated for too long or at too high a temperature, Pythium can cause severe root rot because it has few competitors to check its activity.
-P. aphanidermatum and P. irregulare pose a threat to crops grown in ebb and flow systems because they form a swimming spore stage that can move in water.
-This is likely to occur only if irrigation times are long (45 min. or longer) or if pots sit in puddles of water because the bench or floor does not drain completely.
-If Pythium infests a cutting bed or if contaminated water is used in propagation, large losses occur.
+Although Pythium species that form zoospores have long been considered a threat to crops grown in ebb and flood irrigation systems, this has not generally been true unless irrigation times are long (45 min. or longer) or if pots sit in puddles of water because the bench or floor does not drain completely.
+Pythium in hydroponic systems is definitely a threat to the crops.
+If Pythium infests a cutting bed, large losses occur.
 Pythium ultimum is primarily associated with soil and sand.
-As growers switched to soilless mixes, this species became less important than when growers used field soil in the potting mix.
-P. ultimum does not form the swimming spore stage but can be a problem in ebb and flow systems if the reservoir becomes fouled with potting mix and plant debris particles harboring it.
+When commercial growers switched to soilless mixes, this species became less important than when growers used field soil in the potting mix.
+P. ultimum does not form the swimming spore stage.
 Almost all plants are susceptible to Pythium root rot.
 Root tips, very important in taking up nutrients and water, are attacked and killed first.
 Pythium also can rot the base of cuttings.

 - Plants are stunted.